 Sons of Anarchy, like all good shows, is about so much more than its premise would suggest.
 Sure, the motorcycle club element is prominent as this is the family our protagonists (of sorts) are part of, and club duties and responsibilities dominate their day-to-day lives, but the dramatic depth of the show is really its selling point and the themes explored are more relatable than many would imagine.

 First and foremost, Sons of Anarchy is a family drama that in the nicest possible way has much in common with soap operas (as do a great deal of dramatic shows).
-Sutter himself has stated that whilst attending a Hells Angel event, a member told him "It's a soap opera, but it’s our soap opera".
-It clearly resonates then, with members of clubs similar to that depicted in the show, a good sign of Sutter's respect for those who inspired the series.
+Sutter himself has stated that whilst attending famed Hells Angel Sonny Barger’s funeral, a member of his charter said to him “It’s a soap opera, but it’s our soap opera”.
+It clearly resonates then, with members of clubs similar to that depicted in the show, a good sign of Sutter’s respect for those who inspired the series.

 In a recent interview on Nerdist Charlie Hunnam spoke at length about Sutter grieving for a certain character in season five.
 Sutter was apparently in mourning for some time as though he had lost someone close to him.
 This demonstrates how seriously Sutter treats the material and how he’s all-in as creator and showrunner.
 Whilst he loves the characters he also recognises the need to make them suffer or indeed die in order for the show to work, particularly as the stakes have been raised season after season and it’s getting to the point where it’d wouldn’t be a surprise if any major character is killed off.